 6. Thiamine is involved in energy metabolism.
 It plays a vital role in the health of your nervous system and brain.
-Psychological stress, hypoglycemia, adrenal hypofunction, alcoholism, low stomach acid, and severe fatigue indicate a need for thiamine.
+Psychological stress, hypoglycemia, adrenal insufficiency, alcoholism, low stomach acid, and severe fatigue indicate a need for thiamine.

 7. Magnesium is the considered to be the anti-stress, relaxation mineral.
 It’s involved in energy metabolism and responsible for over 300 enzyme reactions in the body.
 The cardiovascular system, nervous system, muscles, kidneys, liver, brain, hormone-secreting glands, and GI tract all rely on magnesium for their metabolic function.
 Those who experience anxiety, insomnia, high blood pressure, muscle cramps, headaches, constipation, insulin resistance, fatigue, irritability, memory loss, stinky feet, PMS, COPD, alcohol withdrawal, restless legs, and diabetes often benefit from magnesium supplementation.
 Magnesium requirements may also be increased by diets high in protein, fat, sugar, and alcohol.
 Decreased absorption of magnesium has been associated with alcoholism, diabetes, the elderly and those with GI problems.
 Diuretics, certain antibiotics, anticoagulants, corticosteroids, and oral contraceptives compromise magnesium status.

 8. Zinc promotes wound healing, enhances immune function, helps to protect against upper respiratory infections and repair DNA.
 Zinc deficiency is increasingly common, especially in the elderly, diabetics, vegetarians, and those with poor biochemical pathways.
 Zinc deficiency is also linked with hypochlorhydria (low stomach acid), excessive alcohol intake, high iron, Alzheimer’s, hypertension, anorexia, bulimia, infections (H.pylori, Candida), Crohn’s disease, and digestive dysfunction.
-Zinc helps stabilize blood sugar, prevents weak immunity, is a precursor to testosterone production, shown to keep depression and anxiety at bay, helpful for acne, eczema, rosacea, diarrhea, RA, macular degeneration, support a healthy sense of taste and smell, optimal adrenal and thyroid function, lipid metabolism, digestion and more!
-Zinc picolinate and zinc citrate are well-absorbed forms of zinc.

 10. H2O – Water!
-Dehydration is a cause of many ailments such as low back pain, cravings, dry skin, fatigue, UTIs, kidney stones, headaches, constipation, increased cortisol, dizziness, weakness, poor concentration, toxic buildup, anxiety, and irritability.
+Dehydration is a cause of many ailments such as low back pain, cravings, dry skin, fatigue, urinary tract infections, kidney stones, headaches, constipation, increased cortisol, dizziness, weakness, poor concentration, toxic buildup, anxiety, and irritability.
 So, drink up!
 It’s important to install a water filter in the kitchen and in the shower.

 Test to Assess – Don’t Guess!
 One of the best ways to determine your unique nutrient deficiencies and balance your body chemistry is with a functional blood chemistry analysis.
 Quality nutrients from organic food and professional-grade supplements can be highly beneficial in correcting nutrient deficiencies.